PratyushSubhadarshi/DevOps_Assignment/README.md

 EXPOSE: Informs Docker that the container listens on the specified network ports at runtime.
 Here, EXPOSE 3000 exposes port 3000 on the container.

 ### USER pratyush
-USER: Sets the user context for subsequent instructions.
-Here, USER pratyush switches the user context to pratyush for running subsequent commands and the application inside the container.
+USER: Here, USER pratyush switches the user context to pratyush for running subsequent commands and the application inside the container.

 ### CMD ["node", "server.js"]
 CMD: Specifies the command to run when the container starts.
 In this case, node server.js starts the Node.js application named server.js using the Node.js runtime installed in the Docker image.